-Throughout my life, I have been humiliated in public many times, but, I don’t know how, an idea came to me, according to which it is a shame for me to be laughed at only if it is for a reason that matters to me.
-If, for example, I delivered a bad or absurd speech, but from which I learned something, I consider it is a win for me.
-If someone wrote something bad about me, for example in an article, then I try to understand where I went wrong and what I can do to fix it.
-However, if I’m attacked for a cause I believe in, this doesn’t seem shameful to me.
-If someone has spoken badly about me and is right, then I assume that.
-If he is not right, then I am not interested, unless he is a friend who spoke behind my back (and this has only happened to me two or three times in my life).
+Throughout my life, I have been humiliated in public many times, but, I don’t know how, an idea came to me, according to which it is a shame for me to be laughed at only if it is for the reason that matters to me.
+If, for example, I delivered a bad or absurd speech, but from which I learned something, I consider it a win.
+If someone wrote something bad about me, for example, in an article, I try to understand where I went wrong and what I can do to fix it.
+However, this doesn’t seem shameful to me if I’m attacked for a cause I believe in.
+I take that on if someone has spoken badly about me and is correct.
+If he is not right, then I am not interested unless he is a friend who talked behind my back (and this has only happened to me two or three times in my life).
 In general, I am a creative and restless person.
-As a result, I sometimes say or do crazy things, as everyone does from time to time, without making it a habit – or at least this is what I like to believe.
-If someone laughs at you for a mistake, remember that, most often, it can also happen to the best of us.
+As a result, I sometimes say or do crazy things, as everyone does from time to time, without making it a habit – or at least, this is what I like to believe.
+If someone laughs at you for a mistake, remember that it can often happen to the best of us.

-“People occasionally stumble over the truth but most of the times, pick themselves up and keep walking.”
+“People occasionally stumble over the truth but most of the time, pick themselves up and keep walking.”

 2. The fear of making mistakes

-I have many ideas and I like to try them.
-Some work, some don’t.
-Sometimes success occurs according to the principle “shoot at a pigeon and kill a crow,” as proof of the fact that you don’t know what the client wants, but the client knows better what he wants.
+I have many ideas, and I like to try them.
+Some work and some don’t.
+Sometimes success occurs according to the principle “shoot at a pigeon and kill a crow,” as proof that you don’t know what the client wants, but the client knows better what he wants.
 And if I want to have an eye for business opportunities, it is enough for me to note where there is dissatisfaction for a beneficiary.
 Wherever there is dissatisfaction or frustration, it is room for business.

 When I look at my past failures, I like to use them as starting points: if I learned something from them, it means I haven’t lost everything.
-When I make a mistake, I lose only if I also lose the lesson from that mistake.
+Likewise, when I make a mistake, I lose only if I also lose the lesson from that mistake.

 “Failure is simply the opportunity to begin again, this time more intelligently.”